 Under certain circumstances, by law you have the right to:

-If you want to exercise any of these rights then please contact the Data Protection Officer (see section 9) in writing.
+If you want to exercise any of these rights, then please contact the Data Protection Officer or customer services team in writing (see section 9 for contact details).

 2.2 Your duty to inform us of changes

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.